 Type water bowl: Try and avoid metallic water bowls as your Frenchie could be afraid of the sound.
 If necessary, use a heavy glass bowl. |

 Contact vet: If your French Bulldog still will not drink water or they are struggling from illness.
 Then you must notify your veterinarian as quickly as practicable.
-In case of illness, proper hydration is vital to the healing process, and it is also very vital that your Frenchie receives professional support. |
+In case of illness, proper hydration is vital to the healing process, and it is also vital that your Frenchie receives professional support. |